emelcd/mailing_list_apps_script/README.md

 A mail list app script built with Google Apps Script.
 It uses Google Sheets as a database and Gmail to send emails.

+The script will detect what videos has been sent to the user and will send a random video from the list.
+If the user has seen all the videos, it will not send any email.

 ## Table of Contents

 - [Installation](#installation)